by Maureen K. McCarthy, Co-Founder, The Center for Collaborative Awareness

 What We Value Brings Us Together

 When I started this article, I mentioned that a problem was running around in my head in real time.
 I was making someone else a problem.
 That happens periodically because I live in a problem-solution world with a brain that is on high alert.
-I have now paused the roulette wheel to determine what I desire in that particular situation, and it helped calm my nervous system and open my heart and mind.
-Looking for what matters most to me is like taking a deep, cleansing breath.
+I paused the roulette wheel to determine what I desire in that situation, and it helped calm my nervous system and open my heart and mind.
+Looking for what matters most is like taking a deep, cleansing breath.
 When I think about what I desire, I don’t need to make anyone else bad or wrong.
 Whole neural networks light up that were previously dampened, and my creativity and compassion come back online.
-And that is a good look on me.
+And that is a much better look on me.

 Maureen K. McCarthy